Japanese Miso Soup

 That means you can have this amazing and healthy miso soup recipe any time you want.

-Is Miso Soup Gluten-Free?
+Is This Soup Gluten-Free?

-Because it is made with fermented soy beans and a binding agent, miso is typically not gluten-free at restaurants.
+Because it is made with fermented soybeans and a binding agent, miso is typically not gluten-free at restaurants.

 However, if you check your ingredients, you can find gluten-free dashi and miso paste.
-So it’s easy to make gluten free at home!
+So it’s easy to make gluten-free at home!